 - 1 cup onions finely chopped (you can use green onions as well)

 - 3 - 4 tablespoons lemon juice

-- ¼ cup coriander leaves, finely chopped for garnishing
+- ¼ cup finely chopped cilantro / coriander leaves for garnishing finely chopped for garnishing

 - Trim the lemongrass and cut the stalks and use only the bottom 2-3 inches.
 Pound them with a pestle to release flavor.

 - Add the broth, lemon grass, ginger, green chillies, brown sugar, tamarind paste, salt and chill powder to a soup pot kept on medium-high heat and mix them well.

 - When the mixture comes to a boil, reduce the heat to low and let the soup simmer for 10 minutes.
 Remove and throw the lemon grass stalks.